racacax/mmstatus_public/README.md

 ENABLE_THREADS=True
 ```
 #### nd_tk.txt and tk.txt files
 To configure in-game API, you need to get refresh token.
-Follow this tutorial to get it.
+Follow this tutorial to get it https://webservices.openplanet.dev/auth .

 Once done, you'll need to put it in the `nd_tk.txt` file.
 This file will be updated by the app because it keeps changing.
 If the app didn't run for a while, you might it to change it later.